Thursday AM Forecast: Temperatures continue to go up, dry for now

 LOOKING AHEAD

 The forecast continues to showcase a warming trend through the weekend.
 High temperatures will warm into the mid and upper 80s by Sunday - great 'summer-like' weather for the weekend.
 A cold front will bring our next rain chance on Monday.
 Scattered showers and thunderstorms are likely, but severe weather does not look like a big concern at this time.
-As far as rainfall amounts are concerned, most will pick up less than an inch of rainfall but there could be isolated higher amounts especially south and east of Baton Rouge.
+As far as rainfall totals, most could pick up just under an inch of rainfall but isolated higher amounts are possible especially south and east of Baton Rouge.

 Trending News